cyfinoid/keychecker/scripts/README.md

 - Python 3.8+
 - uv (install with: `./scripts/install.sh`)
+  - Version: 0.8.12 (pinned with cryptographic hashes in `requirements-uv.txt`)

 ### Environment Variables
 For publishing scripts, you need to set these environment variables: